 In 1768 Thomas Jefferson started building his home, Monticello, in Charlottesville, Virginia.

-Lesson Eight: New Model Army Great Britain's King Charles I (1600-1649) and his archenemy Oliver Cromwell, a leader of the Parliamentarians, had been locked in a civil war for more than two years.
+History Lesson: New Model Army Great Britain's King Charles I (1600-1649) and his archenemy Oliver Cromwell…

 The battle began on July 1, 1863 around a town in south central Pennsylvania and ended three days later.

 Harry S. Truman, 33rd President of United States had a habit of taking ownership of the problem.

 Many historians consider James K. Polk as one of the top ten great US Presidents.
 Prior to being elected, he pledged to be a one-term president, but would work harder and longer than any president, before or after him, during those four years.

 Grover Cleveland, 22nd President of United States, had a habit of focusing directly on the problem.